l0nerof/VolodymyrBondar/README.md

 # Volodymyr Bondar Portfolio

-**VolodymyrBondar** is a personal portfolio website showcasing my experience, work approach, and resume, with options to connect via social media.
+Personal portfolio website showcasing my experience, work approach, and resume, with options to connect via social media.
 The site offers a stylish and functional experience, presenting both light and dark themes and supporting internationalization in multiple languages.

 ## Features